logigearcorp/docs.testarchitect.com/content/user-guide/test-execution/methods-of-test-execution/configuring-and-running-tests-from-testarchitect-client/_index.md

             3. Controller Port Configuration: Use this panel to specify to TestArchitect the port number that the remote machine is using for its TestArchitect Controller, if not using the default.
                 -   **IP/Server Name**: \(Display only\) IP address of remote machine currently selected in the Controllers/Devices panel.
                 -   **Port**: Port number through which TestArchitect will attempt to communicate with the controller on the host specified in the **IP/Server Name** field.
 If this is not the port on which the controller is known to be listening, change this value and then click **Save** ![](/images/TA_Help/Images/btn.TAC_toolbar.SaveFile.png).
-        **Note:** To run tests on multiple controllers or devices simultaneously, see [Multiple device execution](/TA_Help/Topics/Test_exec_multiple_device_execution.html#step_exk_bfm_gk) for details.
+{{<note>}} To run tests on multiple controllers or devices simultaneously, see [Multiple device execution](/TA_Help/Topics/Test_exec_multiple_device_execution.html#step_exk_bfm_gk) for details.

     3. Variation Specification panel:
         1.  **Keyword**: Keyword, or comma-delimited list of keywords, specifying the test variation to be executed, if any. \(See [Creating keyword variations](/TA_Help/Topics/Variations_create_keyword.html).\)

-            **Attention:** If the test module selected for execution is a [variation](/TA_Help/Topics/ug_TM_create_variation.html), this field is automatically filled in.
+{{<attention>}} If the test module selected for execution is a [variation](/TA_Help/Topics/ug_TM_create_variation.html), this field is automatically filled in.
 If multiple test module variations are selected for execution and they do not all feature identical keyword sets, this field is not auto-filled.

             ![](/images/TA_Help/Images/TM_var_execution.png)

         2.  **AUT Version**: Enter a value or click the **Select Version** button to specify a variation tailored to an AUT version or platform \(See [Creating linked variations](/TA_Help/Topics/Variations_create_linked.html).\)

-            **Attention:** If the test module selected for execution is a [variation](/TA_Help/Topics/ug_TM_create_variation.html), this field is automatically filled in.
+{{<attention>}} If the test module selected for execution is a [variation](/TA_Help/Topics/ug_TM_create_variation.html), this field is automatically filled in.
 If multiple test module variations are selected for execution and they do not all feature identical keyword sets, this field is not auto-filled.

             ![](/images/TA_Help/Images/TM_var_execution.png)